Euthanasia and Cremation Services

 Pet Loss Support

 We know losing a pet can be a devastating experience.
 Humane Society of Boulder Valley offers a Pet Loss Support Group for those who have experienced or anticipate the loss of their companion animal.
 The group meets the first Saturday of each month from 1-2:30 p.m. in our Administration Office at the shelter.
 Attendance is free - just stop in.
-Karen DeClerk, LPC is the facilitator of the group discussion.
+Karen DeClerk, LPC, and Richard Mercer, MA, are the facilitators of the group discussion.